Your Business Rates Bill Explained

 The below notes will help explain how your Business Rates (NNDR) bill is created.

 Non-Domestic Rates, or business rates, collected by local authorities are the way that those who occupy non-domestic property contribute towards the cost of local services.
 Under the business rates retention arrangements introduced from 1 April 2013, authorities keep a proportion of the business rates paid locally.
 The money, together with revenue from council taxpayers, locally generated income and grants from central government, is used to pay for the services provided by local authorities in your area.
-Further information about the business rates system, may be obtained at on the Gov.UK website and at the website of your local council which is normally shown on your rate bill, or by contacting your local authority.
+Further information about the business rates system, may be obtained at on the Gov.UK - Introduction to Business Rates website.
+It is also available on the website of your local council which is normally shown on your rate bill, or by contacting your local authority.